Reexamination of local spin polarization beyond global equilibrium in relativistic heavy ion collisions: Introduction

-Nevertheless, to simulate the spin polarization of relativistic fermions far from equilibrium is technically difficult and computationally expensive.
+Nevertheless, simulating the spin polarization of relativistic fermions far from equilibrium is technically difficult and computationally expensive.
 It is instead natural to explore the spin polarization near local equilibrium.
-From the detailed balance of massless fermions with 2-to-2 scattering in CKT, it has been shown that the Wigner function pertinent to spin polarization contains several corrections besides the thermal vorticity in local equilibrium as derived by some of the authors of this paper \cite{Hidaka:2017auj} in 2017.
-Recently, the authors in Refs. \citep{Liu:2020dxg,Liu:2021uhn} have found similar contributions for massive fermions in local equilibrium, which have smooth connection to part of the massless result.
-Based on their findings with peculiarly the shear correction, the hydrodynamic simulations in Ref. \citep{Fu:2021pok} show qualitative agreement with experimental data by computing the polarization of $s$ quarks in $\Lambda$ hyperons.
-Simultaneously, the authors in Ref. \citep{Becattini:2021iol} have added the contribution from shear viscous tensor to the local spin polarization near isothermal equilibrium, in which the numerical results also agree with the experimental data qualitatively.
+From the detailed balance of massless fermions with two-to-two scattering in chiral kinetic theory, it has been shown that the Wigner function pertinent to spin polarization contains several corrections besides the thermal vorticity at local equilibrium as derived by some of the authors of this paper \cite{Hidaka:2017auj} in 2017.
+Recently, the authors of Refs. \citep{Liu:2020dxg,Liu:2021uhn} have found similar contributions for massive fermions at local equilibrium, which have a smooth connection to part of the massless result.
+In Ref. \cite{Becattini:2021suc}, the authors have simultaneously derived the shear-induced polarization through statistical models.
+Based on their findings with particularly the shear correction, the hydrodynamic simulations in Ref. \citep{Fu:2021pok} show qualitative agreement with experimental data obtained by computing the polarization of $s$ quarks in $\Lambda$ hyperons.
+Simultaneously, the authors of Ref. \citep{Becattini:2021iol} have added the contribution from the shear viscous tensor to the local spin polarization near isothermal equilibrium, and the numerical results also agree with the experimental data qualitatively.